LsPush/Logger-Wrapper/README.md

     You can use `log.debug(boolean)` to modify the debug/release switch.

-    By default, it use library's BuildConfig.DEBUG, but it set `publishNonDefault true` in the gradle.
-So you can change buildType in gradle (See 2).

 2. zero config or don't worry about duplicate config.

-    Using this library, you can simply config the debug/release state in gradle by using

-    ``` groovy
-    debugCompile project(path: ':logger-wrapper', configuration: 'debug')
-    releaseCompile project(path: ':logger-wrapper', configuration: 'release')
-    ```

     When you need to log, using `Logger.tag(Your_Tag)` to get the log instance.
 I recommend to store the instance in class level.